jamestran201/dfk-transaction-tracker/DEPLOYMENT.md

 # Build and deployment instructions

+The project is hosted on GCP in the region us-central1:
+- Docker images are stored using Artifact Registry
+- The PostgreSQL database is hosted using Cloud SQL
+- The Redis instance is hosted using Memory Store

 The current build and deployment process is currently manual and can be improved.

 ## Steps

+### Set up gcloud CLI locally

+Download the `gcloud` CLI tool and run `gcloud init` to set up the credentials locally.

 ### Build Docker images